openenclave/openenclave/docs/Community/Governance.md

 Each group (SIGs, WGs, and CGC) shall maintain documentation in this repository.
 Creating a new SIG or WG requires the approval of the CGC, and is formally created by the merging of a "charter" document.
-A SIG is generally responsible for the delivery of a technical artefact (code, release binaries, operation of infrastructure, etc), whereas a WG is generally not responsible for these types of artefacts.
+A SIG is generally responsible for the delivery of a technical artifact (code, release binaries, operation of infrastructure, etc), whereas a WG is generally not responsible for these types of artefacts.